 In a saturated market where growth is slow and OTT players eat away at telecoms’ profits, operators are seeking innovative ways to increase their returns.
-The results of a new Telecoms.com survey conducted in partnership with Comarch show that CTOs and CIOs stress the importance of technologies such as virtualization, IoT and assurance as a way forward.
+The telecom industry report prepared in partnership with Telecoms.com shows that CTOs and CIOs stress the importance of technologies such as virtualization, IoT and assurance as a way forward.

 New technologies impact the telecom business directly.
 This leads to concerns among CTOs and CIOs, responsible for making strategic decisions about technology and its implementation, about whether their companies are up to the challenge of radically shaking up business models and redesigning technological foundations.
 While the many possible use cases make it unlikely that companies will commit universally to any single one, we can certainly expect a lot of head scratching as telcos seek the most beneficial partnerships, technology stacks and ways of implementing them.

 The survey in our telecom industry report found that CTOs and CIOs have different levels of confidence in various IoT technologies and applications.
 In terms of the potentially promising verticals under consideration, connected cars won favor with 43% of respondents.
 This sector was followed by smart metering, healthcare and transport (35% each).
 However, it is important to keep in mind that the market is still in its infancy, and some verticals (connected cars and healthcare) require fully-fledged 5G networks to fulfill their full potential due to bandwidth and latency limitations, while others (smart metering and logistics) face no major issues, even under 4G.
 Uncertainty arising from market infancy becomes is brought sharply into focus by the lack of in-depth IoT monetization plans, with the survey showing almost equal preference for providing platforms for third-party services, developing own IoT services, monetizing connectivity, and other options.